 –Kid Rainen Jabbawockeez America’s Best Dance Crew Season 1 / B-boy World Champion – Las Vegas, NV.

 Growing up without my father I’ve only had 3 men that i consider father figures in my life and Paulskeee is one of them.
 Now being 30 years old I reminisce to the days where Paulskeee would take the time to call me to make sure I was doing my school work, eating healthy, practicing dancing and on the weekends he would pay for my round trip train ride from Sacramento to Union City just so he could train me in Breaking.
-Paulskeee never asked for me to pay him for his time and money, he only wanted to see a 14 year old succeed in academics and Breaking.
+Paulskeee never asked for me to pay him for his time, he only wanted to see a 14 year old succeed in academics and Breaking.
 Now after 18+ years of Paulskeee mentoring me I can honestly say that none of my accolades would have been accomplished without the help of Paulskeee.
 I was able to travel to over 25+ different countries, win numerous Breakdancing world championships and graduate college.
 I am extremely blessed to have a mentor such as Paulskeee Ruma.

 –B-Boy Kareem Gwinn Rock Force Crew Multi B-boy World Champion – Sacramento, CA.